shortcut/appshowcase-android/README.md

 There is a dedicated Firebase back-end for this project, called Showcase backend.
 It follows similar functionality to the ReviewManager backend, where data is scraped, formatted and stored in a DB.

 If you need access to Firebase, reach out to @Kristian Kofoed on Slack.

-## Welcome to Shortcut

-Welcome to Shortcut is an instant app enabled feature contained within the Showcase app.
-This is a tool aimed to be used as a digital business card, showcasing what Shortcut can offer.

-### Built with

-* Compose UI
-* Instant App SDK